-Stock are the most common tools to invest in the markets for individuals, mutual funds, pension funds, investors, etc. Buying a stock literally makes you an owner of the given company for a fraction to the total number of shares outstanding.
-Options make you deal with price, they don’t have any ownership, dividends or any other benefits of the stock owners.
+Stock is the most common tool to invest in the markets for individuals, mutual funds, pension funds, investors, etc. Buying a stock literally makes you an owner of the given company for a fraction to the total number of shares outstanding.
+Options make you deal with a price; they don’t have any ownership, dividends or any other benefits of the stock owners.
 Options are usually one of the most preferred instruments used by the fund managers to hedge their exposure or the traders to trade the share price.
-Options have many key things associated with them like expiry, lot size, option type, volatility, etc. Due to their complexity, many times people who can’t actively operate are advised not to use them.
+Options have many key things associated with them like expiry, lot size, option type, volatility, etc. Due to their complexity, many times, people who can’t actively operate are advised not to use them.

 Types of Stock:

 - Preferred Stock: Preferred stock owners have superior claims on a company’s assets than the common stock owners.
 They usually come with no voting rights.
 Dividend payment to them is given more priority than common stock owners and is usually fixed or is aligned with a benchmark like LIBOR.